-With financial support from Robert and Chung-Kyun Wedgeworth, Lilly Library is pleased to offer the Robert Wedgeworth Library Research, Scholarship, and Creativity Award starting in 2010.
-With generous grant support from the Center of Inquiry in the Liberal Arts, the Lilly Library bestowed the first annual Lilly Library Research, Scholarship, and Creativity Awards in 2007.
+With financial support from Robert and Chung-Kyun Wedgeworth, Lilly Library has been pleased to offer the Robert Wedgeworth Library Research, Scholarship, and Creativity Award since 2010.
+With generous grant support from the Center of Inquiry in the Liberal Arts, the Lilly Library bestowed the annual Lilly Library Research, Scholarship, and Creativity Awards from 2007 to 2009.
 Starting in 2015, three students who make the most effective use of library resources in developing their Celebration presentations will receive $500 cash awards.
-The award in previous years was $150.

 Award Application--Discuss the Role of the Library in your Celebration Presentation

 Include the equivalent of a one to two page statement describing how effective use of the library helped with the development of your oral presentation, poster presentation, performance, or exhibit.
 Your statement will describe:

 - The library resources (collections, facilities, services, etc.) used.

 - A brief explanation of how these resources were used